How to Grow Weed in a Closet: A Beginner’s Indoor Guide

 How long until harvest in a closet setup?

-Expect ten to fourteen weeks from seed to harvest for most autoflower strains, depending on genetics and environment control.
-Photoperiod plants require about six to eight weeks of vegetative growth followed by eight to ten weeks of bloom.
-Total time for photoperiod setups runs closer to 14–18 weeks.
-Your chosen strain and consistency of your environment determine the exact timeline.
+Expect ten to fourteen weeks from seed to harvest for most autoflower strains.
+Photoperiod plants require about six to eight weeks of vegetative growth followed by eight to ten weeks of bloom, for a total of 14–18 weeks.